deckhouse/deckhouse/ee/fe/modules/500-openvpn/docs/CONFIGURATION.md

     * The following inlet types are supported:
       * `ExternalIP` — when there are nodes with public IPs.
 It is used together with the `externalIP` parameter;
       * `LoadBalancer` — for all cloud providers and cloud-based placement strategies that support the provision of LoadBalancers;
+      * `HostPort` — the port of the openvpn server will be available on the node where it is scheduled.
+The port can be configured in the `hostPort` parameter;
       * `Direct` — for non-standard cases.
 You need to create a service called `openvpn-external` in the `d8-openvpn` namespace.
 It will route traffic to the pod with the `app: openvpn` label to the port called `ovpn-tcp` (or just 1194).
 This service provides the externalIP, the IP address of the balancer or its host.
 If none of these are present, you need to specify the `externalHost` parameter;
 * `loadBalancer` — a section of optional parameters of the `LoadBalancer` inlet:
     * `annotations` — annotations to assign to the service for flexible configuration of the load balancer;